See Our Impact

 We’re investing in ALICE’s future in the workplace, at home, and across the community.

 Creating paths to financial independence through education, training, and services that help families build careers and personal wealth.

 Individual And Family Success

 20 Preschoolers get books to boost literacy

-One month of preschool for an ALICE family
+One month of affordable early education for an ALICE family

 Home technology for 5 family caregivers to help better manage work and caregiving responsibilities